0xk3v/nvim/README.md

-# Neovim Configuration in Lua
+# My Neovim Configuration in Lua

-Nvim Config Files written in Lua.
+This is My Nvim Config Files that is written in Lua.

 ## Folder Structure :